 As previously mentioned, the "switch" feature is considered highly experimental; it is subject to change with little notice.
-In particular, both given and when have tricky behaviours that are expected to change to become less tricky in the future.
-Do not rely upon their current (mis)implementations.
+In particular, when has tricky behaviours that are expected to change to become less tricky in the future.
+Do not rely upon its current (mis)implementation.
+Before Perl 5.18, given also had tricky behaviours that you should still beware of if your code must run on older versions of Perl.